CANFLUX/pipeline-documentation/13_Create_Your_INI_Files.md

 `fr_automated_cleaning(yearIn,SITE-ID,2)`.

 **Note for first and second stage:** [XXX not sure if this belongs here or elsewhere] Here are some programming rules that you must follow for the INI files to be successfully read by the pipeline scripts:
 ```
-Programming Rules for First and Second stage INI files:
+Programming Syntax Rules for First and Second stage INI files:

 1. We enforce using uppercase for site IDs to avoid problems between running data cleaning on Mac vs. Windows.
 2. All traces must be enclosed in [Trace] and [End] blocks.